Parents: Please see the Latest News page for important information throughout the school year.

-STEM School Chattanooga's curriculum offers learning experiences based in the real world, using a model focused on science, technology, engineering, math, and the arts.
-Students develop important academic and career skills as they learn through projects developed in collaboration with local industry.
-Students are expected to address current issues and problems; to comprehend, apply, and innovate with the knowledge they learn; and to make the connection between academic learning and real world situations.
-The key attributes to this curriculum design are through project/problem based learning and backwards planning and curriculum design.
+How STEM Curriculum is Unique STEM School Chattanooga's curriculum offers learning experiences based in the real world – using a model focused on science, technology, engineering, math, and the arts.
+Projects are developed in collaboration with local industry and higher education institutions, and are designed to address current issues and problems.
+This nurtures important academic and career skills as students are expected to comprehend, apply, and innovate with the knowledge they learn.
+Such projects also help students make the connection between academic learning and real-world situations.
+The key attributes of this curriculum are built through project/problem based learning (PBL)and backwards planning and curriculum design.

-Students who attend the STEM School are expected to take ownership in their learning process.
-The school has flipped the paradigm of “seat time," so that students are the primary workers during the school day and teachers facilitate the learning process.
-Class time has limited lecture-based instruction.
-Students often take the lead in their learning through technology access, self-pacing, group work, and hands-on experiences.
-The primary structural items that impact this change are a blending learning focus, one-to-one technology integration, and the use of technology resources.
+How STEM Classroom Structure is Unique STEM School Chattanooga expects its students to take ownership in their learning process.
+Here the paradigm of “seat time” is flipped so that students are the primary workers during the school day and teachers facilitate the learning process.
+Class time, therefore, has limited lecture-based instruction, and students often take the lead in their learning through technology access, self-pacing, group work, and hands-on experiences.
+Three components that work to impact this change are a focus on blended learning, one-to-one technology integration, and the use of technology resources.

-STEM School Chattanooga uses a grading practice that reflects a focus on student performance of content standards.
-Our belief is that student grades should reflect what students know and are able to do.
-In so doing, our grading system provides information on a student’s level of understanding and not just a number.
-Our grading practices also challenge students to produce true advanced level work as only student performance demonstrating application, synthesis, and evaluation of content is rewarded with high achievement.
+How STEM Grading Practices are Unique STEM School Chattanooga uses a grading practice that focuses on student performance of content standards – referred to as grading for learning.
+The belief is that student grades should reflect what students know and are able to do.
+Therefore, the grading system expresses a student’s level of understanding, not just a number.
+It also challenges students to produce truly advanced level work, since only performances that demonstrate application, synthesis, and evaluation of content are rewarded with high achievement.